 I think I’ve used about 8 or 9 HTML editors over the life of my HTML writing career.
 Anybody else remember HotDog?
 But lately, TextMate has been my editor of choice.
 I use it for all HTML, even HTML emails.
 Previously, the easiest way to use your favorite HTML editor with MailChimp has been our Paste in Code option.
 If you’re comfortable in TextMate, I’ve got some good news for you.

 MailChimp TextMate Bundle

-Thanks to our Integration Fund and bundle developer Mitchell Amihod, we’ve got a new TextMate Bundle for working with Templates and Campaigns.
+Thanks to bundle developer Mitchell Amihod, we’ve got a new TextMate Bundle for working with Templates and Campaigns.
 The biggest and best feature (in my opinion), is that you never have to leave your editor.
 The bundle is available on Github for manual installation or through the GetBundles bundle.
 Install the bundle, grab an API Key from your account, Connect to MailChimp and that’s it.
 After the bundle is installed and connected to MailChimp, you can pull down a Template to code or create a new one, right inside of TextMate.
 When you’re done working, there’s a command to send it all back to MailChimp.
 If you’re ready to jump in, download it from the Connect Directory.
 Otherwise, here’s a bit about some of the core bundle commands.

 Create and Edit Templates